The Real-oriented cohomology of infinite stunted projective spaces: Introduction

 There is in general a tradeoff between the richness of a homology theory and the ease with which it may be computed.
 Kitchloo, Lorman, and Wilson have carried out extensive computations with $ER(n)$-theory \cite{kitchloowilson2007hopf, kitchloowilson2015ern, lorman2016real, kitchloolormanwilson2017landweber, kitchloolormanwilson2018er2}, and their program has shown that these theories strike a very pleasant balance between richness and computability.
 Computations of $ER(2)^\ast \bbR P^n$ in particular have been applied to the nonimmersion problem for real projective spaces, with computations for $n = 2k$ in \cite{kitchloowilson2008second}, $n = 16k+1$ in \cite{kitchloowilson2008secondii}, and $n = 16k+9$ by Banerjee in \cite{banerjee2010real}.

 This paper contributes to the above story.
-Let $E\bbR$ be a Real Landweber exact $C_2$-spectrum in the sense of \cite[Section 3.2]{hillmeier2017c2}; we shall take this to include the assumption that $E\bbR$ is strongly even.
-We write $E$ for the underlying spectrum of $E\bbR$ and $ER = E\bbR^{C_2} = E^{\h C_2}$ for its fixed points.
-We suppose moreover that $E\bbR$ is even-periodic, in the sense that $\pi_{1+\sigma}E\bbR$ contains a unit.
+Let $E\bbR$ be a Real Landweber exact $C_2$-spectrum in the sense of Hill--Meier \cite[Section 3.2]{hillmeier2017c2}; we take this to include the assumption that $E\bbR$ is strongly even.
+Write $E$ for the underlying spectrum of $E\bbR$ and $ER = E\bbR^{C_2} = E^{\h C_2}$ for its fixed points.
+Suppose moreover that $E\bbR$ is even-periodic, in the sense that $\pi_{1+\sigma}E\bbR$ contains a unit.
 This is equivalent to asking that the $M\bbR$-orientation of $E\bbR$ extends to an $MP\bbR$-orientation, where

 is the Real analogue of $2$-periodic complex cobordism.

 The primary goal of this paper is to compute the $ER$-cohomology of the infinite stunted projective spectra $P_j$.
 When $j > 0$, these are the spaces